 Tip: The recipe is best made by frying raw bacon.
 It adds a little fat and pure bacon flavor the recipe needs.
 If you must used store purchased bacon bits, soften them by frying in 1/4 cup butter then continue with recipe.

 I hope you give this brown sugar green beans recipe a try.
-It’s a Southern Green Beans recipe and brings all of the charm with it.
+It’s truly the best canned green beans recipe I’ve found.

 More Popular Side Dish Recipes